click here for a pdf version of this destination write-up - easier to print - no photos

 BLUE WHALE EXTENSION

 There is the option of a two night extension in Mirissa.
-Two boat trips out of this south coast town will give you the chance to see the largest creature that has ever lived, the Blue Whale, as well as four or five other species of cetacean.
+Two boat trips out of this south coast town will give you the chance to see the largest creature that has ever lived, the Blue Whale, as well as four or five other species of cetacean and several species of tern.

 CLIMATE AND PACE